Blue Carbon Collection

 Blue carbon is the term for greenhouse gas carbon that is captured and stored by coastal ecosystems.
-The map shows how projects in different regions address key research questions and are working to advance the use of blue carbon for wetland restoration.

 Coastal wetlands capture carbon dioxide from the atmosphere and permanently store carbon in wetland soils.
 This “blue carbon” service can be used to inform and incentivize wetland restoration; however, the science behind blue carbon and the role of carbon finance in support of coastal restoration and conservation are still emerging.